Tnarg27/Tnarg27-AWD-Seatwork-1-1-PG-25/readme.md

 The purpose of the platform is to offer a competitive environment where players' performances can be compared, sorted, and tracked.
 It provides an easy-to-use interface to view rankings, identify top performers, and organize competitions.

 - **What are key components** <br/>
-Player Management: Stores and displays details of players, including their name, score, and level. <br />
+**Player Management**: Stores and displays details of players, including their name, score, and level. <br />
-Leaderboard Interface: Ranks players dynamically, allowing for easy sorting by different criteria. <br />
+**Leaderboard Interface**: Ranks players dynamically, allowing for easy sorting by different criteria. <br />
-Sorting and Filtering: Sorting options for score, level, or player name to customize the leaderboard view.  <br />
+**Sorting and Filtering**: Sorting options for score, level, or player name to customize the leaderboard view.  <br />
-Interactive Features: Updates the leaderboard in real-time when sorting or filtering criteria are changed.  <br />
+**Interactive Features**: Updates the leaderboard in real-time when sorting or filtering criteria are changed.  <br />
-Statistics Page: Displays detailed statistics such as top players, average scores, and level distribution.  <br />
+**Statistics Page**: Displays detailed statistics such as top players, average scores, and level distribution.  <br />
+**New Feature - Adding and Deleting Player**: Users can now dynamically add new players to the leaderboard or easily remove existing players, making leaderboard updates quick and efficient.  <br />

 - **What technology used and how it is used** <br />
-  HTML: Used for structuring the webpage and defining elements like the leaderboard table, header, footer, and navigation controls. <br />
+  **HTML**: Used for structuring the webpage and defining elements like the leaderboard table, header, footer, and navigation controls. <br />
-  CSS: Applied for styling the page, ensuring a clean, visually appealing layout.
+  **CSS**: Applied for styling the page, ensuring a clean, visually appealing layout.
 CSS is used for spacing, color themes, and responsive design to adapt to different screen sizes. <br />
-  JavaScript: The core of the project.
+  **JavaScript**: The core of the project.
 JavaScript is used to dynamically render the leaderboard and enable sorting functionality.
 It allows for real-time updates of player rankings based on user input.

 ### Key Components
 <!-- TODO: List of Key Components -->